 It is not as difficult as you think.

-Reasons why you need a website for your Etsy shop.
+Why you Need to Start a Website for your Etsy shop.

 It would be remiss of me to suggest that every shop owner must have a website, far from it.
 Many Etsy businesses don’t need or want any presence off Etsy, doing fine on their own and don’t need the hassle.
 This is perfectly acceptable –